-Since the 2016 Annual General Meeting, the members of the Audit Committee are Claes Boustedt (Chairman of the Committee), Helena Stjernholm and Lars Westerberg.
+During 2017 the members of the Audit Committee were Claes Boustedt (Chairman of the Committee).
+Helena Stjernholm and Lars Westerberg.
 Areas addressed by the Audit Committee mainly related to:

-- Financial reporting - Effectiveness of the system of internal control - Planning, scope and follow-up of the internal and external audit for the year - The Group's systematic processes for risk management, including legal disputes, accounting procedures, taxation, finance operations and pension issues - The development and effectiveness of compliance processes and Speak Up, Sandvik's global whistleblowing system - Sandvik's sustainable business strategy and materiality analysis
+- Financial reporting - Effectiveness of the system of internal control - Planning, scope and follow-up of the internal and external audit for the year - The Group's systematic processes for risk management, including legal disputes, IT, accounting procedures, taxation, treasury, finance operations and pension issues - The development and effectiveness of compliance processes and Speak Up, Sandvik's global whistleblowing system - Sandvik's sustainable business strategy and materiality analysis - Preparation for election of new auditor

-In 2016, the Audit Committee held five meetings at which Sandvik's external auditor and representatives of the company's management were present.
+During 2017 the Audit Committee held six meetings at which Sandvik's external auditor and representatives of the company's management were present.